OpenDDS/OpenDDS/docs/cmake.md

     using `TAO_IDL_OPTIONS` and/or `OPENDDS_IDL_OPTIONS` (if the default
     behavior is not suitable).
     - Add `OPENDDS_IDL_OPTIONS -Lc++11` to use the C++11 IDL Mapping.
+  - `NO_FILENAME_ONLY_INCLUDES` disables OpenDDS's IDL compiler option `--filename-only-includes`.
+This feature strips the path information from IDL compiler-generated `#include` lines, which can make it easier to specify build rules for IDL files that include other IDL files.

 When IDL sources are supplied, custom commands are generated which will be invoked to compile the IDL sources into their component cpp/h files.